 The hearing shall begin with the faculty member's presentation of contentions, which shall be limited to those grounds specified in the request for a hearing and supported by such proof as the faculty member desires to offer.
 When the faculty member has concluded the presentation, the committee shall recess to consider whether the faculty member has established a prima facie case.
 If the committee determines that the contention has not been so established, it shall so notify the parties to the hearing and thereupon terminate the proceedings.
 Such termination confirms the decision not to reappoint.
 If the committee determines that rebuttal or explanation is desirable, it shall so notify the parties and the hearing shall proceed.
 The academic administrator may then present in rebuttal of the faculty member's contentions, or in general support of the decision not to renew, such testimonial or documentary proof as the department head desires to offer, including his/her own testimony.

 At the end of such presentation, the committee shall consider the matter in executive session.
 In reaching decisions on which its written recommendations to the chancellor shall be based, the committee shall consider only the evidence presented at the hearing and such written or oral arguments as the committee, in its discretion, may allow.
 The faculty member shall have the burden of proof.
-In evaluating the evidence the committee shall use the standard of preponderance of the evidence (which is the same as the greater weight of the evidence).The burden is upon the aggrieved faculty member to satisfy the committee that the faculty member's contention is true.
+In evaluating the evidence the committee shall use the standard of preponderance of the evidence (which is the same as the greater weight of the evidence).

 d.
 Procedure after the hearing